Sergei and Oleg play in the park with a colourful kite

 Will I need a medical exam to get covered?

 You’ll just need to fill out a medical history form and choose your level of cover.
-Some health plans may offer you a general health assessment if you want one.
+Some health plans might offer you a general health assessment if you want one.

-Do I need a GP referral to access private healthcare?
+Do I need a GP referral to go private?

-Not always – you can get private treatment without a referral from your GP.
+Not always – you can get private healthcare treatment without a referral from your GP.

 However, some insurance providers won’t cover your treatment without a GP referral, so check first if you’re planning to claim.